kadena-community/docs/docs/learn-pact/intermediate/built-in-functions.md

 Think of it like this, stateless capabilities are granted by `with-capability` and demanded by `require-capability`.
 Managed capabilities setup an initial "resource" by `install-capability`, then deduct from the resource, granted by `with-capability`, and are demanded by `require-capability`.

-Note that `install-capability` is unique to managed capabilities while `with-capability` does double duty. `with-capability` essentailly is two seperate operations composed together in the managed case:
+Note that `install-capability` is unique to managed capabilities while `with-capability` does double duty. `with-capability` essentially is two separate operations composed together in the managed case:

 ```terminal
 ;; You write this: